littleforkmpls/silvercreek/README.md

 **Production**

 1. Commit changes to the `develop` branch
-1. Push `develop` branch to GitHub
-1. GitHub action will deploy to staging and clear the cache
-1. Visit https://silvercreekstage.wpengine.com to view changes

-**Production**

 1. Merge the `develop` branch into the `main` branch
 1. Push `main` branch to GitHub
 1. GitHub action will deploy to production and clear the cache
-1. Visit https://silvercreek.wpengine.com/ to view changes
+1. Visit https://scequity.wpengine.com/ to view changes